mendix/BootstrapTooltip/README.md

 npm run build
 ```

 The command will optimize the source code for production environment and generate a new mpk that will be included in the dist folder and in every test project.
 The dist folder will also contain an unpacked version of the mpk.
+The source files in the deployment folder of the test projects will also be updated, so that it only takes a refresh in the browser to check your production code.

 ## Contributing